 Registered Staff Hours

-On top of earning a strong overall grade, this facility also earned excellent government inspections in recent years.
-We gave it one of our best scores in that category, with an A. Arguably the most important factor we consider in calculating our inspection ratings is deficiencies.
-Deficiencies are found on a facility's recent inspection reports.
-Nursing homes with better scores in this area typically avoided the most severe deficiencies involving patient abuse or death.
-Unfortunately, it doesn't look like we have information about this nursing home's deficiencies.
+To go along with its strong overall grade, we awarded this nursing home a grade of A for our inspections rating.
+Arguably the most important factor we consider in determining our inspection grades is deficiencies.
+Deficiencies are found on a nursing home's recent inspection reports.
+Facilities with better grades in this area most likely avoided the more severe deficiencies involving patient abuse or death.
+Unfortunately, it does not appear that we have deficiency data for this nursing home.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Short-term Care Quality